MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/analytics/er-calculated-field-type.md

 7. Select **Save**.

   > [!NOTE]
-  > You reused same calculated field **Model.Data2.Levels** several times in format bindings.
-It is much easier to use and maintain a single calculated field instead of doing this for multiple similar ones.
+  > You reused the same calculated field **Model.Data2.Levels** several times in format bindings.
+It is much easier to use and maintain a single calculated field instead of doing this for multiple similar fields.

 8. Close the **Format designer** page.